clemak27/clemak27.github.io/content/cv/index.md

 I mainly use Java, Go and Java-/Typescript (when I need to) for programming, but I'm not afraid to try something new.
 My OS of choice is Linux (specifically NixOS) and I do all of my editing in neovim.
-I'm also interested in DevOps and have a server at home running NixOS.
+I'm also interested in DevOps and have a server at home running Fedora CoreOS.
 Automating all the boring stuff is also a worthwhile goal for me.
 I have a Gitea instance where I keep all my private repos, the code I feel confident/important enough to share is on GitHub.

 ## Music